A Fast Way to Become an Auto Mechanic: How Long Does It Really Take?

 Continuous learning and certification can also help techs keep up with advancing automotive technologies and industry standards.
 Mechanics can specialize in areas like automotive, diesel, motorcycle or heavy equipment.

-Preparing for a Career as an Automotive Mechanic
+How To Prepare for a Career as an Automotive Mechanic

 According to the U.S. Bureau of Labor Statistics (BLS), employers prefer that automotive technicians have completed a postsecondary program.
-While formal training is not always required, it often is.

-In many cases, training can help give an applicant an advantage over someone who has not completed any.
+In many cases, formal training can help give an applicant an advantage over someone who has not completed any.
 That’s because automotive technician training shows an employer you already have the skills and knowledge you need to succeed in an entry-level position, which reduces time needed for on-the-job training.

 Automotive Mechanic Education Requirements